mchelen/michaelchelen.net/_posts/2014-05-14-install-jekyll-2-ubuntu-14-04.md

 published: true
 ---
 ![](http://jekyllrb.com/img/logo-2x.png)
 Jekyll 2 was [recently released][jekyll2] and can be installed on Ubuntu 14.04 using `apt-get` and `gem install`.
 Additional features such as Rdiscount can be added with the same method.
-Although there are packages for Jekyll in the [Ubuntu repository][ubunturepo], the packages are for older versions of Jekyll.
+Although there are packages for Jekyll in the [Ubuntu repository][ubunturepo], the packages are older versions of Jekyll.

 Jekyll is a static site generator with a templating system that can be adapted for many types of websites, including blogs.
 It can be run on a server, or run locally and the generated files uploaded to a server.
 It is the default software used by Github Pages.